Query Best Practices

 AND priority = 'high' AND invalid_function(status);

--- ❌ Error: invalid_function does not exist
+-- ❌ Error: invalid_function does not exist6.
+Advanced Optimization Techniques

 6.1 Use Aggregation for Analytics